Ward Boundary Review

 • Why did you pick Fleet Street to cut the ward off.
 I am not in Ward 5 anymore but would be in Ward 6.
 I feel I don't belong in the East end anymore, nothing would be familiar to me in Ward 6.
 Have been in Ward 5 forever.

-KS asked about 1 year ago
+KS asked over 1 year ago

 Thank you for writing.